Additive Logistic Models as Interpretable Likelihood-Ratio Scores for AUC-Based Classification: Algorithms for fitting generalized additive models

 \paragraph{Simultaneous estimation of all components with optimization in a smoothing parameter space} Both \eqref{gam_formula} and \eqref{gam_logistic_formula} can be modeled using the $B$-spline method: $ f_j(x)=\sum_{i=1}^K{\beta_{ij}B_{i,m}(x)}, $ where $B_{i,m}$ is the $i$th $B$-spline basis function of order $m$ for the $K+m+2$ evenly spaced knots, and $\beta_{ij}$ is an unknown coefficient of $B_{i,m}$ for $f_j$.
 To prevent overfitting and have a better prediction, Marx and Eilers replaced the basic $B$-splines with a penalized $B$-splines, called $P$-splines \citep[see][]{marx1998direct}.
 Thus, when estimating the unknown $\beta_{ij}$ by maximizing a likelihood function, the $P$-splines will attach a different penalty on the adjacent coefficients of the $B$-splines to guarantee their smoothness.
 Therefore, to fit a GAM becomes to maximize the penalized likelihood below:

-where $\lambda$, for all $j$, are smoothing parameters, $\mathbf{P}$ is the penalty matrix, and $l(\mathbf{y};\boldsymbol{\beta})$ is the log-likelihood of GAM.
+where the $\lambda_j$'s are smoothing parameters, $\mathbf{P}$ is the penalty matrix, and $l(\mathbf{y};\boldsymbol{\beta})$ is the log-likelihood of GAM.
 For a generalized additive logistic model as in \eqref{gam_logistic_formula}, the log-likelihood with a penalized first order differences becomes

 where $l(\mathbf{y};\boldsymbol{\beta})=\sum_{i=1}^n{\{y_i\log{p_i}+(1-y_i)\log{(1-p_i)}\}}$. \citet{wood2004stable} provided a stable and efficient approach to estimate all functions, simultaneously.
 This feature is available in the \emph{mgcv} package in R.